batteries-included/batteries-included/README.md

 ./dev/bootstrap.sh
 ```

-Then in another tmux pane start the daeamon
+Then in another tmux pane start the control, and home web servers and background
+processes.

 ```bash
 cd platform_umbrella